 Brick-and-mortar venues involve sitting at a real table and physically handling cards and chips.
 Also, you can verbally communicate with the dealer and other gamblers.

 Live sites see the action streaming from a land-based casino or studio to your phone or PC.
 You can use chat to message the dealer, who chooses if and when to respond.

 Depending on your personality, you may prefer one setting over the other.
 You’ll like brick-and-mortar games if you’re a social person, while you’ll prefer live casinos if you don’t enjoy mingling in person.

 Online casinos with live dealer games offer welcome bonuses that give you a chance to earn free cash.
 For example, some casinos offer a 100% match bonus on your first deposit worth up to $500.

 These deals require you to satisfy terms and conditions before withdrawing the money.
 One of the most important terms is playthrough or wagering requirements.

 You can typically play live dealer games to meet wagering requirements.
-However, live dealer games only count 20% toward satisfying playthrough (slots count 100%).
+However, live dealer games only count 20% toward satisfying playthrough (online slots count 100%).

 Here’s an example:

 - A new casino in NY offers a 100% match bonus of up to $200.

 - Playthrough is 20x the bonus.
 You must wager 200 x 20 = $4,000 before cashing out.